juliette-cast/castai-anywhere-terraform/README.md

   - Start Minikube and wait until it is ready.
   - Configure the Kubernetes and Helm providers (using the `minikube` context).
   - Create the required namespace.
-  - Deploy the CAST AI Agent.
+  - Deploy the CAST AI Components.
-  - Optionally deploy the CAST AI Cluster Controller.
 - **variables.tf**
-  Defines variables for your CAST AI API key and cluster identifier.
+  Defines variables for CAST AI API key, cluster identifier, and configurations.
 - **outputs.tf**
   Displays outputs such as the status of the deployed components.